fishjam-dev/react-native-membrane-webrtc/README.md

   - `screencastOptions: ScreencastOptions`
     - `quality: ScreencastQuality` - resolution + fps of screencast track, one of: `VGA`, `HD5`, `HD15`, `FHD15`, `FHD30`.
 Note that quality might be worse than specified due to device capabilities, internet connection etc. Default: `HD15`.
     - `screencastMetadata: Metadata` - a map `string -> string` containing screencast track metadata to be sent to the server.
+    - `simulcastConfig: SimulcastConfig` - [SimulcastConfig](#simulcastconfig) of a screencast track.
+By default simulcast is disabled.
+    - `maxBandwidth: TrackBandwidthLimit` - [bandwidth limit](#trackbandwidthlimit) of a screencast track.
+By default there is no bandwidth limit.

 - `updateScreencastTrackMetadata(metatada: Metadata)` - a function that updates screencast track metadata on the server.
 Arguments:
   - `metatada: Metadata` - a map `string -> string` containing screencast track metadata to be sent to the server.
+- `simulcastConfig` - current [SimulcastConfig](#SimulcastConfig) of a screencast track
+- `toggleScreencastTrackEncoding(encoding: TrackEncoding)` - toggles simulcast encoding of a screencast track on/off.
+Arguments:
+  - `encoding: TrackEncoding` - encoding to toggle
+- `setScreencastTrackEncodingBandwidth(encoding: TrackEncoding, bandwidth: BandwidthLimit)` - updates maximum bandwidth for the given simulcast encoding of the screencast track.
+Arguments:
+  - `encoding: TrackEncoding` - encoding to update
+  - `bandwidth: BandwidthLimit` - [BandwidthLimit](#trackbandwidthlimit) to set
+- `setScreencastTrackBandwidth(bandwidth: BandwidthLimit)` - updates maximum bandwidth for the screencast track.
+This value directly translates to quality of the stream and the amount of RTP packets being sent.
+In case simulcast is enabled bandwidth is split between all of the variant streams proportionally to their resolution.
+Arguments:
+  - `bandwidth: BandwidthLimit` - [BandwidthLimit](#trackbandwidthlimit) to set

 Under the hood the screencast is just given participant's another video track.
 However for convenience the library creates a fake screencasting participant.
 The library recognizes a screencast track by `type: "screencasting"` metadata in screencasting video track.